Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Numerical Results

-For each problem type, we report the iteration counts, relative time to solution, and relative time per iteration.
+For each problem, we present iteration counts, relative solution times, and relative per-iteration times.
+Additionally, we include the total relative times, including the setup costs, for the two discretization types (see~\cref{fig:th_total_timings} and \cref{fig:sv_results}).
 The iteration counts are the total number of preconditioned FGMRES iterations required to reduce the $\ell_2$ norm of the residual by a relative factor of $10^{10}$.
 For all tests, we use restarted FGMRES with a maximum Krylov subspace size of $20$.
-The timings are measured relative to the \cMuzawa{} preconditioner.
+The timings are measured relative to the \cMBTP{} preconditioner.
 We report the shortest of five independent time-to-solution measurements to account for time measurement variability.

 To find the best damping parameters, $\eta$ and $\omega_0$, we use a brute-force search for each problem type and multigrid variant.
-For the \ptwopone{} discretization, we only have to find $\eta$, because we use Krylov-wrapping to avoid choosing $\omega_{\ell}$ on each level of the multigrid hierarchy.
-However, for the \ptwoponedisc{} discretization, Krylov-wrapping on $\ell=0$ is not effective for achieving convergence.
-Therefore, for the \ptwoponedisc{} \cMphHLO{} preconditioner, we must calculate both $\eta$ and $\omega_0$.
+For the \ptwopone{} discretization, we only find $\eta$, because Krylov-wrapping avoids the use of $\omega_{\ell}$.
+However, for the \ptwoponedisc{} discretization, Krylov-wrapping on $\ell=0$ is ineffective.
+Therefore, for the \ptwoponedisc{} \cMphHLO{} preconditioner, we calculate both $\eta$ and $\omega_0$.
 We define the optimal parameter set as the value(s) that result in the fewest number of preconditioned FGMRES iterations required to reach a relative reduction in the $l^2$-norm of the residual by a factor of $10^8$.
 All parameter searches were performed on problems with at least one million DoFs and 4 (3) levels in the $G_{1}$ multigrid hierarchy in 2D (3D).
-Our findings indicate that even a sparse search of the parameter space leads to near-optimal parameter values, showing that performance is not sensitive to slight perturbations in the parameters.
+Our results reveal that even a limited search yields near-optimal parameters, indicating low sensitivity to small parameter variations.
 In cases where multiple sets of parameters result in the same number of iterations, we select the optimal set of parameters to be the one that has the smallest measured convergence factor, determined by finding the geometric mean of the residual reduction factors during the last 10 FGMRES iterations.
-In the cases where the optimal parameter range included value $1.0$, we select it as the optimal parameter value for simplicity.
+In the cases where the optimal parameter range includes value $1.0$, we select it as the optimal parameter value for simplicity.